magicsgram/JapaneseSpacer/README.md

 ## Release 1.2
   - Fixed behavior of adding furigana to non-letters
 ## Release 1.3
-  - Allowed users to choose the font, defaulted to <Yu Gothic UI> shipped with Windows 10
+  - Allowed users to choose fonts, defaulted to <Yu Gothic UI> shipped with Windows 10
   - Perform more rigorous sentence splitting into multiple chunks, because JapanesePhoneticAnalyzer api does not accept a string w/ length greater than 100
 ## Release 1.4
   - Added a mode to show everything in Hiragana only